 Bonnie Arbittier / Rivard Report

-When Duane Wilson retires this year from the president and CEO job at the North San Antonio Chamber of Commerce, he will not only have dedicated 25 years to serving the business community in San Antonio, but also brought a struggling association out of the red and into its own mortgage-free headquarters building on the city’s Northside.
+When Duane Wilson ultimately retires from the president and CEO job at the North San Antonio Chamber of Commerce, he will not only have dedicated 25 years to serving the business community in San Antonio, but also brought a struggling association out of the red and into its own mortgage-free headquarters building on the city’s Northside.

 As Wilson prepares for his departure this summer, North Chamber members and staff will have to adjust to his absence.
 But they’ll also have to ensure that in replacing him, and in growing the chamber, they address the same challenges facing associations and businesses nationwide – that leadership be developed and chosen with an eye on age, gender, and racial diversity.